dmrom7/geogbrowns/content/event/2021-10-21-Haloween social/index.md

 #   Otherwise, set `projects = []`.
 projects:
 ---

+You are invited to our second social of this year, this time themed as a Halloween party.
+The schedule is as follows:

+* 5pm - We will start by meeting in Browns common room just after five (or when the physical geography presentations are finished)
+* 5:15 - We will conduct **Sainsbury's drinks run**, chance for you to grab whatever drink you want and we (school) pay.
+This was very succesful last time!
+* 5:30 - Come back to Browns, choose your pumpkin and carve!

 Pumpkins, candles and some knives are provided, but we would encouradge you to bring your own knife as the stock in a kitchen is limited.
 Also bring your own pumpkin if you already have one!
 We will also provide some snack and bits to munch on.